Not-Aru/SnapStats/README.md

 git clone "https://github.com/Not-Aru/SnapStats"
 ```
 5. Edit `settings.py` with your MySQL (or preferred DB) database information
+6. The data is available in `data/data.sql`.
+Run `source <path-to-data-file>` within MySql to populate the MySql tables.
-6. Save all files and run
+7. Save all files and run
 ```bash
 python manage.py makemigrations app python manage.py migrate
 ```
-7. The previous step will propogate tables into your DB and apply settings.
+8. The previous step will propogate tables into your DB and apply settings.
 Ensure that this has been done (in MySQL, run `show tables;` or some other command to verify that the Django models were translated to DB tables).
 Now, run `python manage.py collectstatic`.
 This will let Django find the bootstrapped frontend files.
-8. Run the server: `python manage.py runserver`.
+9. Run the server: `python manage.py runserver`.
-9. The project will be up and running.
+10. The project will be up and running.
 Visit the link in the terminal output in your browser.